Balbir-Lehto/My-SQL-/README.md

-# The following is a exercise in creating queries using MySQL:
+## The following is an exercise in creating queries using MySQL:

 ## MYSQL TASKS: